mashavaverova/DigitalDemokratiBlockchain/docs/src/src/Delegations.sol/contract.Delegations.md

 ## Functions
 ### _requireAddressIsDelegate

-Internal function to check if an address is a delegate in a specific group.
+*Verifies that a specified address is a delegate in a given group.

-*Reverts if the provided address is not a delegate for the specified group.*
+Reverts with an error if the address is not a delegate for the specified group.*

 ```solidity